godotengine/godot-website/collections/_article/introducing-reverse-z.md

 float depth_mask = smoothstep(0.1, 0.3, clip_pos.z - depth);
 ```

-You will have to modify the function manually, either using ``depth - clip_pos.z`` or ``abs(clip_pos.z - depth)``.
+You will have to modify the function manually, either using `depth - clip_pos.z` or `abs(clip_pos.z - depth)`.

 ### Operations in clip space

 The above depth buffer operations are an example of the types of operations users might do in clip space.
 Ultimately, most operations should not be done in clip space as it is a non-linear space (i.e. relative distances will change depending on the camera's distance to the object).
 We recommend that, if you are doing operations in clip space (like in the above example), you switch to doing those operations in view space instead.
 If you know what you are doing and insist on continuing your operations in clip space then:

-1. I'm sorry we broke your shader
+1. I'm sorry we broke your shader.

-2. I trust you know how to fix your shader
+2. I trust you know how to fix your shader.

-3. We promise not to break your shader again by changing the definition of clip space anytime soon
+3. We promise not to break your shader again by changing the definition of clip space anytime soon.

 ### Summary